Introduction: Needlefelt Wire Haired Fox Terrier

 Step 5: Bulking Up

 Ball up a lump of white to form the chest and felt it to the frame under the spine as in

 Pull some more strips of white wool and wrap them around the chest, back and neck felting them on as you go.

-Wrap more round everywhere the dog would be thicker but don't add the fur.
+Wrap more round everywhere the dog would be thicker but don't add the fur yet.
 Make a 'naked' fox terrier.

 Don't worry about shaping them up at this stage too much.
-I aim for a rough shape and add definition with the fur.
+I aim for a rough shape as in Picture 2 at this point

 Step 6: Adding Fluff to the Beard

-Pull off a small piece of wool to become two lengths of curl.
-Roll it up in your hands so all the fibres hold together.
+Pull off a small piece of the white shetland wool to become two lengths of curl

 Don't felt them too much, or too precisely, the intention is to give the impression of close rough curls.